smikhalevski/roqueform/README.md

 // → 'qux'
 ```

-The same is valid for updating derived fields: when the derived field is updated using `dispatchValue`, the update is
+The same is valid for updating derived fields: when the derived field is updated using `setValue`, the update is
 propagated to the parent field.

 ```ts